DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/deep-learning/jenkins-usage.rst

 1. Navigate to the Segmentation-Training pipeline on Jenkins
 2. Click 'Build with Parameters' and enter the details for your project
-3. If you wish to train from a previous build, continue below to :ref:`checkpoint-label` to learn how
+3. If you wish to train from a previous build, select the build from the dropdown menu titled 'CHECKPOINT'
 4. Click 'Build'

 Now the model is training and you can continue to the :ref:`export-label` section.